Robin Logo

 Robin LogoRobin Logo PNG

 Designers have proposed a superhero-style Robin logo for the collective image.
-And rightfully so, as he is a superhero – Batman’s sidekick, according to his creators’ concept.
+And rightfully so, as he is a superhero Batman’s sidekick, as defined by his creators’ concept.
 Therefore, the emblem is bright but minimalist.
-Thanks to the sharp angles, crisp lines, and diagonal oval, a hidden dynamism is felt in it.
+Thanks to the sharp angles, crisp lines, and diagonal oval, a hidden dynamism is felt.

 Robin: Brand overview

 Robin is the pseudonym of several superheroes from DC Comics magazine.
-Characters under this name first appeared in the spring of 1940 – in issue 38 of the printed publication.
-The very first hero with this nickname was created by writer-screenwriter Bill Finger and artists Bob Kane and Jerry Robinson.
+Characters under this name first appeared in the spring of 1940 in issue 38 of the printed publication.
+Writer-screenwriter Bill Finger, along with artists Bob Kane and Jerry Robinson, created the very first hero with this nickname.
 He was created to support Batman.
 Together they form a tandem called the Dynamic Duo or Caped Crusaders.
-At that time, this helped the comic book magazine attract a young audience and increase the number of readers.
+At that time, this helped the comic book magazine attract a young audience and increase its readership.

 Meaning and History